runtimerobotics/fusion360-urdf-ros2/modeling.md

 # 9) Assigning Joints to Wheels and Joints

-After assigning the materials, we need to assign the joints for connecting wheels to base_link.
-We also has to attach the lidar link to the base_link.
-This is the most important step in the modeling.
+After assigning the materials, we must assign the joints for connecting wheels to *base_link*.
+We also have to attach the lidar link to the base_link.

+This is the most
+important step in the modeling.
 Without assigning joints, the robot can't able to move.

 Here are the steps to assign a joint in Fusion 360.
-We can first check how to create joint between wheels and base_link.
+We can first check how to create a joint between wheels and *base_link*.

-First, we have to hide the base_link component, and press 'J' (Menu Solid->Assemble->Joint) to create a new joint.
+First, we must hide the *base_link* component and press *'J'* *(Menu Solid->Assemble->Joint)* to create a new joint.
-After invoking the joint option, we have to provide the components (link) which is in the joint.
+After invoking the *joint* option, we must provide the *components* (link) in the joint.

-We can see how to create a revolute joint between the base_link the two wheels.
+We can see how to create a revolute joint between the base_link and the two wheels.

-In order to create a joint, we need to 2 components, the first components should be the wheel and the second will be the base_link.
+To create a joint, we need two 2 components: the first component should be the wheel, and the second will be the base_link.

-We have to hide the base_link first, and click on the center of the wheel which is attached to the base_link.
+We have to hide the base_link first and click on the center of the wheel, which is attached to the base_link.

 <p align="center">
   <img src="img/modeling/joint_1.png" alt="joint" width="100%">
 </p>

-After click on the center on the wheel, we can see a coordinate on the wheel, next, we can hide the wheels and attach the frame in the base_link.
+After clicking on the center of the wheel, we can see a coordinate on the wheel.
+Next, we can hide the wheels and attach the frame in the base_link.
 <p align="center">
   <img src="img/modeling/joint_2.png" alt="joint" width="100%">
 </p>

-Once it is done, you can press Motion Tab in Edit Joint option to select the type of joint.
+Once it is done, you can press the *Motion Tab* in the *Edit Joint option* to select the type of joint.

 <p align="center">
   <img src="img/modeling/joint_3.png" alt="joint" width="100%">
 </p>

-The revolute joint is what we need for the wheels, so select it and you can preview the motion of the joint as well.
+We need the revolute joint for the wheels, so select it, and you can preview the motion of the joint as well.

-After setting one joint, you can do the same for next wheel as well.
+After setting one joint, you can do the same for the next wheel as well.

-For lidar link, we have to create a rigid link between lidar and base_link.
+For the lidar link, we have to create a rigid link between the lidar and base_link.

-Congratulation, you have done with the modeling part of the robot.
-Now we can export the model to URDF.
+Congratulations, you have done with the modeling part of the robot.
+Now, we can export the model to URDF.

+We can continoue with the export instruction in the main [README](README.md)